zoidyzoidzoid/awesome-ebpf/readme.md

 ## Tutorials

-- [Building BPF applications with libbpf-bootstrap](https://nakryiko.com/posts/libbpf-bootstrap/) - Get started with your own BPF application quickly and painlessly using the modern BPF CO-RE facilities.
-No runtime clang/LLVM dependency whatsoever.
 - [bcc Reference Guide](https://github.com/iovisor/bcc/blob/master/docs/reference_guide.md) - Many incremental steps to start using bcc and eBPF, mostly centered on tracing and monitoring.
 - [bcc Python Developer Tutorial](https://github.com/iovisor/bcc/blob/master/docs/tutorial_bcc_python_developer.md) - Comes with bcc, but targets the Python bits across seventeen "lessons".
+- [Building BPF applications with libbpf-bootstrap](https://nakryiko.com/posts/libbpf-bootstrap/) - Helps generate minimal or advanced templates to bootstrap your own applications (kernel side and user space management for maps and programs) with features like CO-RE, global variables, and ring buffer.
 - [Linux Tracing Workshops Materials](https://github.com/goldshtn/linux-tracing-workshop) - Involves the use of several BPF tools for tracing.
 - [Tracing a packet journey using Linux tracepoints, perf and eBPF](https://blog.yadutaf.fr/2017/07/28/tracing-a-packet-journey-using-linux-tracepoints-perf-ebpf/) - Troubleshooting ping requests and replies with perf and bcc programs.
 - [Open NFP platform](https://open-nfp.org/dataplanes-ebpf/technical-papers/) - Operated by Netronome: some tutorials for network-related eBPF use cases, including an eBPF Offload Starting Guide.